 Application Information

-Who: Tenure line and Professor of Practice faculty in the College of Arts and Sciences, any rank who have a documented record of sustained participation in pedagogical improvement initiatives and an accomplished teaching record.
+Who: Tenure line and Professor of Practice faculty in the College of Arts and Sciences, any rank who have a record of sustained participation in pedagogical improvement initiatives and an accomplished teaching record.

 Be sure to discuss your activities involving teaching or curricular development as meaningful scholarly work; you might include publications, educational projects (funded or otherwise), participation in the peer review of teaching or similar activities, and relevant presentations, workshops, or talks that you have given.